Skip to content

 It’s pretty clear that oil demand is probably going to continue to increase at least into the next decade.
 Natural gas demand will continue to grow probably at least until around 2040.
 And while they may grow, their share of the energy mix—because the energy mix will get larger—will likely be smaller.
 The direction is clear, but I think many people have a hazy view of the timing and scale.

-We were reading reports from governments and international institutions all warning that the move towards net zero will dramatically increase the demand for minerals, but there was little specific quantification.
+We were reading reports from governments and international institutions all warning that the move toward net zero will dramatically increase the demand for minerals, but there was little specific quantification.
 And we focused on copper because copper is, as we put it, “the metal of electrification.”
 We wanted to know what all the big 2050 net-zero goals meant in terms of technology.
 And we went sub technology.
 How much more copper do you need for an electric car?
 How much more for offshore wind?
 We added it all up and saw that on top of traditional copper demand, there was this energy-transition demand.
 Basically, copper production supply has to double by the middle of the 2030s to meet the 2050 goals.
 And the current growth in supply doesn’t come close to that pace.

 We wanted to highlight the reality of a serious constraint to the energy transition that doesn’t seem to be recognized.
 It can take seven years to bring a new oil field on.
 It takes 15 or 20 years or more to bring a major new mine on.
 And you’re seeing this constraint in developed and developing countries, with permitting challenges and policy changes.